sammychinedu2ky/Wiki-Education/README.md

   If your network is registered under the Facebook Free Basic program you should be able to still use the bot to query information from Wikipedia with or without data.

+  To access the repository for the server code click https://github.com/sammychinedu2ky/Wiki-Education/blob/main/server.js

  At this point, we have come to the end of the tutorial.
 And I hope you enjoyed building the project.